-Speedstack is a versatile PCB layer stackup design tool featuring powerful and easy to use graphical stackup editing capabilities.
-For PCB fabricators Speedstack PCB interfaces with the industry standard Polar Si8000m PCB Controlled Impedance Field Solver.
-It includes a link and license for the Si8000m, using the proven Polar Si8000m multiple dielectric boundary element field solver to provide the impedance data for the stack.
+It includes a link and license for the Si8000m, using the proven Si8000m to provide the impedance data for the stack.
 In addition, Speedstack PCB licence holders have full access to the stand alone Si8000m Quick Solver.

 Speedstack PCB is especially tailored for PCB fabricators and PCB brokers - anyone with a requirement to design or communicate controlled impedance PCB stackups.